wp-plugins/wpsecureops-scan-protect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Most of hackers, before trying to attack your site will always try to scan it for vulnerabilities.
-By simply, detecting and blocking such attempts, your site will automatically be a LOT more harder to hack.
+This plugin will make that impossible.

 == Description ==